 Teeth Grinding Treatment Options

 Dr. Matthew Jenne and our team will work with you to understand the underlying cause of your bruxism.
-You will also be evaluated for tooth damage or gum inflammation.
+He will also evaluate you for tooth damage or gum inflammation.
 We will use all of this information to create your personalized treatment plan.

 Similar to a sports mouthguard, a night guard is removable and can be used on an as-needed basis.
 Through the use of a night guard, we are typically able to relieve patients of all the uncomfortable symptoms brought on by teeth grinding.